Santana (band): 1966–1972: Formation and breakthrough

 The band recorded their debut album, Santana, in San Francisco in May 1969.
 It was their third go at recording an album, after previous attempts failed to produce results they wanted.
 The sessions featured Alberto Gianquinto on piano, who also helped with the arrangements of the tracks.
 He quickly noticed the group's main problem: the solo spots were too long.
 Graham agreed, and advised that the band needed to cut the lengthy jams and begin constructing songs.
 He also got the band to listen to Willie Bobo's version of "Evil Ways", and suggested they record their own version.
 With the album recorded, Graham arranged for Santana to tour the Midwest as openers for Crosby, Stills and Nash, which expanded the group's profile outside the West Coast.
-Around this time, Graham had been asked to help organise the upcoming Woodstock Festival, agreed to promote it on the condition that Santana would be added to the bill.
+Around this time, Graham had been asked to help organise the upcoming Woodstock Festival and agreed to promote it on the condition that Santana would be added to the bill.
 Graham persisted, and the band were assigned a 45-minute set in the afternoon of August 16, the second day, for $2,500.
 The performance launched the group to international fame, and Santana, released on August 30, peaked at No. 4 on the US Billboard 200.
 The first single, "Jingo", was followed by "Evil Ways", which peaked at No. 9 on the Billboard Hot 100.
-In October 1969, Graham had Santana perform on The Ed Sullivan Show, further increasing the group's nationwide exposure.
+In October 1969, Graham had Santana perform at the Gold Rush rock music festival and on The Ed Sullivan Show, further increasing the group's nationwide exposure.

 In April 1970, Santana returned to the studio to record its second album, Abraxas.
 The album, highlighted by a reworking of "Black Magic Woman" by Fleetwood Mac that peaked at No. 4 in the US Billboard Hot 100, was released in September 1970 and rose to number 1 on the US Billboard 200.